Find an Electrician Trade School Near You

 Telecommunications: Contribute to the installation and repair of underground or overhead cable, Internet, or phone lines used for transmitting video, data, and voice calls.

 Solar energy: Play a vital role in the nation's transition to renewable sources of electricity by gaining skills for installing and maintaining solar photovoltaic panels and related systems.
+Training at a solar energy school can help prepare you to pursue careers in the renewable energy sector.

 Wind energy: As a wind turbine technician, you could help install and maintain massive outdoor turbines that generate clean electrical power from the air's natural movement.